crcn/mesh.js/docs/guides/getting-started.md

 })
 ```

-The `read` method reads *one* chunk emitted by the response.
+The `read` method resolves *one* chunk of data from the response.
 If you want to read all of the chunks, you can simple call `response.read()` until `chunk.done` is true.
 Like so:

 ```javascript
 var buffer = [];